kontena/kontena/docs/references/kontena-yml-variables.md

     type: string  # type (string, integer, boolean, uri, enum)
     min_length: 8 # require at least 8 characters
     from: # where to obtain a value for this variable
-      vault: wp-mysql-root # try to get a value from the vault on kontena master
+      vault: ${STACK}-wp-mysql-root # try to get a value from the vault on kontena master
       env: MYSQL_ROOT # first try local env variable
       prompt: Enter a root password for MySQL or leave empty to auto generate # then ask for manual input
       random_string: 16 # still no value, auto generate a random string
     to:
-      vault: wp-mysql-root # send this value to the vault on kontena master
+      vault: ${STACK}-wp-mysql-root # send this value to the vault on kontena master
   mysql_version:
     type: enum # a list of predefined options
     default: latest # default value